Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_terms_of_use.md

 ### Your License to Use Content
 We grant you a limited, personal, non-exclusive license to:
-- Access and use our Service for SAT preparation
+- Access and use our Service for standardized test preparation
 - View and interact with our educational content
 - Print practice questions for personal study (not for redistribution)
 - Use our AI tutor for learning assistance